Dog Bite Injury Statistics

 - If a large dog knocks you over, go into the fetal position, and stay still!

 If a dog bit you or a loved one, there are several steps you should take.
 Make sure to wash out the affected area and seek medical attention.
 Even house dogs are at risk of carrying diseases, including rabies.
 Document the injuries well and contact a skilled legal professional.
-To speak with an experienced and noteworthy dog bite attorney, contact us at (213) 596-9642.
+To speak with an experienced and noteworthy dog bite attorney, contact our injury lawyers in Los Angeles at (213) 596-9642 or fill in our online contact form to learn about receiving maximum compensation for your bite wound.